 It’s true to say the aisles were a little quieter this year.
 That came as no surprise considering we are still not in the clear of the pandemic and we understand it will take some time for event audiences to return to the quantities we have experienced in the BC (before Corona) era.

 But we didn’t really miss the footfall.
 To be honest, it was nice to see serious buyers approaching us and not to have so many tyre-kickers, sweet grabbers or time-wasters we used to spend our valuable time talking to.
 Every visitor was there for a good reason.
 To network, to find out more information, see what’s new or to understand the market.
 And we had more time for them, without being interrupted or distracted out of the corner of our eye by an onlooker approaching the stand!
 It felt more relaxed, pleasant and we could finish a sentence.
 And each conversation we had was worthwhile.
 We filled our two days with constant interactions, whether that was meeting those who had pre-arranged appointments or bumping into partners and associates we hadn’t seen for a while.
 Explaining what we are up to and all the while, learning new intel about the market was a really valuable use of our time.
-And we think the audience enjoyed it, not having to queue up or swing by a stand repeatedly in the hope that someone is free to talk to them.
+And we think the audience enjoyed it, not having to stand in line or swing by a stand repeatedly in the hope that someone is free to talk to them.

 Technology has of course been instrumental in keeping us all connected and virtually engaged throughout the pandemic, and it will be interesting to see how technology will stack up and be used at future events.

 It was noticeable that tech is more embedded into the fabric of the show now and the visitor experience was much more automated.
 It started on arrival with screens to welcome us back, which was a really nice touch.
 We showed our covid passport from our phones on arrival.
 We scanned a QR code to print out our badges.
 Most stands at Confex had screens showing video and exhibitors were using ipads to showcase their products and services.
 Most of the theatres had impressive set-ups of huge double screens, all speakers had remote mics and there were (sanitized) headphones to cancel out background noise.
-Compared to those traditional trade shows with heavy showguides, reams of paper on literature racks and having to queue for 30 minutes to get in, Confex 2021 felt like an event from back to the future!
+Compared to those traditional trade shows with heavy showguides, reams of paper on literature racks and having to wait for 30 minutes to get in, Confex 2021 felt like an event from back to the future!

 There was an event app and platform (provided by Swapcard) to book your conference sessions and arrange meetings in advance of the show, which were useful features to us as exhibitors.
 We used the app to scan badges when visitors came onto the stand, so no more business cards or scanning data to upload afterwards.
 If we logged into our online portal, we could see the number of views of our company profile and the profiles of those who had visited our virtual booth, which gave us some extra leads to follow up, so that was a worthwhile feature.